krisnova/go-plugin-demo/README.md

 #### The Program

 A Go program can choose to implement a Go plugin (remember this is a shared object or `.so` file) at *runtime*.
-This is huge because we no loner have to recompile anything to drastically change the behavior of a Go program.
+This is huge because we no longer have to recompile anything to drastically change the behavior of a Go program.

 ## Demo